Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Normal Approximations of Incomplete U-statistics

 } \end{theorem} As either $k$ or $\Delta(\mathcal{D})$ increase, while all other quantities are held fixed, the distance to normality grows.
 A similar effect occurs when the gap between the average degree $\bar{d}(\mathcal{D})$ and the maximum degree $\Delta(\mathcal{D})$ widens, which corresponds to deterministic designs whose associated hypergraph exhibits an increasingly skewed degree distribution.

 Our Berry-Esseen bound distinguishes itself from existing results in the U-statistics literature by being valid in both degenerate and non-degenerate cases.
 It holds under minimal moment conditions on the kernel function $h$ and makes explicit the critical role played by the order $k$ and the maximum degree $\Delta(\mathcal{D})$, both of which must be controlled to prevent deviations from normality.
-In contrast, existing works on convergence rates to limiting distributions for incomplete U-statistics either exclude the degenerate case altogether \citep{leung2024berry, shao2025u}, or address it under assumptions that are stronger or less transparent than ours.
-For instance, \cite{rinott1997coupling} study the more general setting of weighted U-statistics but treats the degenerate case only when $k = 2$, under assumptions that are comparatively less interpretable.
-Similarly, \cite{chen2019randomized} establish Gaussian approximations that require the kernel to have a bounded polynomial moment of degree at least four, while \cite{sturma2024testing}-that extend \cite{chen2019randomized} to a \emph{mixed degenerate} setting more in line with our unified framework-require the kernel to be sub-Weibull.
-Moreover, their Gaussian approximations are applicable only to random designs.
-Besides, when using a bounded kernel—such as the \emph{Gaussian kernel} commonly employed in kernel-based tests like the MMD two-sample test \citep{gretton2012kernel}—the bound of Theorem~\ref{theo:BE_bound} holds directly for all $2<p\leq 3$, provided that $\sigma^{2}_{k} > 0$.
+In contrast, existing works on convergence rates to limiting distributions for incomplete U-statistics either exclude the degenerate case altogether \citep{shao2025u}, or address it under assumptions that are less interpretable than ours or stronger.
+For instance, \cite{rinott1997coupling} study the more general setting of weighted U-statistics but address the degenerate case only when $k=2$, under comparatively less transparent assumptions.
+Likewise, \cite{kim2024dimension} focus on the second-order case and require the kernel to have a finite fourth moment to establish a Berry–Esseen bound for their cross U-statistics. \cite{chen2019randomized} derive Gaussian approximations valid for arbitrary order $k$ and in high dimensions, but their results still rely on bounded polynomial moments of degree at least four and also \citet{sturma2024testing}, who extend \citet{chen2019randomized} to a mixed-degenerate setting more in line with our unified framework, assume the kernel to be sub-Weibull.
+Finally, \citet{leung2026berry} establishes Berry–Esseen bounds for incomplete U-statistics under Bernoulli sampling—assuming a finite third moment of the kernel—however the analysis is limited to a fixed order $k$.

+\begin{remark}[Berry-Esseen for bounded kernels] If the kernel is assumed to be bounded, such as the Gaussian kernel commonly employed in the MMD two-sample test \citep{gretton2012kernel}, the bound in Theorem~\ref{theo:BE_bound} can be sharpened by leveraging results from \citet{baldi1989normal}, which have also been applied by \citet{cai2024asymptotic} that propose an independence test for high-dimensional data.
+We formally state and prove this tighter bound—most notably reducing the dependence on the maximum degree of the dependency graph from $\Delta(L(\mathcal{D}))^{5(p-1)}$ to $\Delta(L(\mathcal{D}))$—in Theorem \ref{theo:BE_bounded_kern} of \ref{supp:sec3}. \end{remark}

 In addition, our approach departs from traditional methods in the U-statistics literature by focusing on the dependency graph of the random variables $\left\{ h(S), \;S \in D \right\}$, thus operating directly in the space induced by the kernel function $h$.
 This perspective allows us to entirely bypass the Hoeffding decomposition, which is the standard analytical tool but is sensitive to degeneracy.
 Notably, when the U-statistic is degenerate of order $k-1$, the first $k-1$ terms of the Hoeffding decomposition vanish, leaving only the highest-order component.
 In contrast, the dependency graph is not affected by such degeneracy, as it encompasses all types of dependencies, including those of order $k$.